2010 Pacific typhoon season: International names

-During the season 14 named tropical cyclones developed in the Western Pacific and were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
+During the season 15 named tropical cyclones developed in the Western Pacific and 14 were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
 These names were contributed to a list of a 140 names submitted by the fourteen members nations and territories of the ESCAP/WMO Typhoon Committee.
-The names Lionrock and Fanapi were used for the first time (and only, in the case of Fanapi), as it was replaced from Tingting and Rananim in the 2004 season.
+The names Lionrock and Fanapi were used for the first time (and only, in the case of Fanapi), after they replaced Tingting and Rananim following the 2004 season.

+Other names

+If a tropical cyclone enters the Western Pacific basin from the Eastern and Central Pacific basin (west of 180°E), it will retain the name assigned to it by the National Hurricane Center (NHC) and Central Pacific Hurricane Center (CPHC).
+The following storms were named in this manner.